-- Rate (required argument) – It is the interest period per year.
+Rate (required argument) – This is the interest period per year.

-- Pv (required argument) – It is the present value of the investment.
+Pv (required argument) – The present value of the investment.

-- Fv (required argument) – It is the future value of the investment.
+Fv (required argument) – This is the future value of the investment.

 How to use the PDURATION Function in Excel?